Clickjacking

 Clickjacking (classified as a user interface redress attack or UI redressing) is a malicious technique of tricking a user into clicking on something different from what the user perceives, thus potentially revealing confidential information or allowing others to take control of their computer while clicking on seemingly innocuous objects, including web pages.

 Clickjacking is an instance of the confused deputy problem, wherein a computer is tricked into misusing its authority.

 History

 In 2002, it had been noted that it was possible to load a transparent layer over a web page and have the user's input affect the transparent layer without the user noticing.
-However, this was mainly ignored as a major issue until 2008.
+However, fixes only started to trickle in around 2004, and the general problem was mostly ignored as a major issue until 2008.

-In 2008, Jeremiah Grossman and Robert Hansen had discovered that Adobe Flash Player was able to be clickjacked, allowing an attacker to gain access of the computer without the user's knowledge.

-The term "clickjacking" was coined by Jeremiah Grossman and Robert Hansen, a portmanteau of the words "click" and "hijacking."
+In 2008, Jeremiah Grossman and Robert Hansen (of SecTheory) had discovered that Adobe Flash Player was able to be clickjacked, allowing an attacker to gain access to a user's computer without the user's knowledge.
+Grossman and Hansen coined the term "clickjacking", a portmanteau of the words "click" and "hijacking".

 As more attacks of a similar nature were discovered, the focus of the term "UI redressing" was changed to describe the category of these attacks, rather than just clickjacking itself.